aceable/test-mkt-dev-manager/README.md

 # MKT Code Sample

 Aceable is getting into the flying robot pilot licensing market.
-As a marketing web developer and engineering manager, your job will be to create a landing page for our products and advise how you would document the task for future maintenance by your team.
+As a marketing web developer, your job will be to create a landing page for our products and advise how you would document the task for future maintenance by your team.
+After you've finished this task, please answer the following questions as an engineering manager.

+1. If this sample needed scale to 100 similar front-facing sites (70% code reuse), how would you recommend building it?
+2. How many resources from your team would you need and how would you divide the work effort?
+3. What are your top three concerns for delivering any long term project?
+4. How do you guarantee your team delivers quality projects?

 ## Your Task